BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 "The early initiatives relied on spreadsheet questionnaires emailed out by someone and manually collated and analyzed," he added.
 "Selfish egocentric [corporate] buyers thought they would be the only ones asking for the data and/or didn't think about the workload they were imposing on their supply chain.
 Now, there is greater realization that we need a … community approach, so suppliers prove compliance once and that is syndicated out to all their customers."

-New drivers continue to evolve; the latest being the issue of trust -- or rather the lack thereof.
+drivers continue to evolve; the latest being the issue of trust -- or rather the lack thereof.

 "The big driver is this: Regulators, institutional investors and consumers are redefining what it takes for companies to earn their trust," Fitzpatrick said.
-"All three groups have greater expectations for companies to be more transparent about their operating practices and to assume greater responsibility for the well-being of people -- including consumers and workers in the extended supply chain -- and the environment."
+"All three groups have greater expectations for companies to be more transparent about their operating practices and to assume greater responsibility for the well-being of people -- including consumers and workers in the supply chain -- and the environment."

-New tech to boost CSR, supply chain sustainability
+tech to boost CSR, supply chain sustainability

 The growing need to develop and maintain trust is spurring interest in technologies and features that can be added to supply chain sustainability software to meet the demand.